mathieures/scripts/README.md

-dump-wifi-passwords.bat		| Displays all registered wifi names and passwords Get-MD5.ps1					| Get the MD5 hash of the given string Get-SHA1.ps1				| Get the SHA1 hash of the given string New-Link.ps1				| Create a link (symbolic by default) the easy way Set-LocationToFilePath.ps1	| Change the directory to the one of the file Start-Timer.ps1				| A timer (5s by default) cancellable by pressing any key.
+dump-wifi-passwords.bat		| Displays all registered wifi names and passwords Get-MD5.ps1					| Get the MD5 hash of the given string Get-SHA1.ps1				| Get the SHA1 hash of the given string ConvertToBase64.ps1			| Convert the given string to base64 ConvertFromBase64.ps1		| Convert the given base64 string back to normal New-Link.ps1				| Create a link (symbolic by default) the easy way Set-LocationToFilePath.ps1	| Change the directory to the one of the file Start-Timer.ps1				| A timer (5s by default) cancellable by pressing any key.
 A sound is played at the end.